janstrng/Evaluating-IoT-devices/Tools.md

 ## Binwalker

 ## Ettercap
-Ettercap is a comprehensive suite for man in the middle attacks.
+"Ettercap is a comprehensive suite for man in the middle attacks.
 It features sniffing of live connections, content filtering on the fly and many other interesting tricks.
-It supports active and passive dissection of many protocols and includes many features for network and host analysis. (https://www.ettercap-project.org/).
+It supports active and passive dissection of many protocols and includes many features for network and host analysis." (https://www.ettercap-project.org/).

 We were recommended Ettercap by our supervisor as a great tool to use for MitM attacks.